gatsbyjs/gatsby/docs/blog/2018-07-07-the-gatsby-plugin-page-creator/index.md

 After searching the repo issues for a solution, I found other people having the same problem and asking for a solution.
 A user in [#2424](https://github.com/gatsbyjs/gatsby/issues/2424) wanted to move their components into a render folder.
-Another wanted to keep their gatsby code near non-gatsby related code but under a different directory name.
+Another wanted to keep their Gatsby code near non-Gatsby related code but under a different directory name.

-One [issue](https://github.com/gatsbyjs/gatsby/issues/2514) raised how uncommon this pattern might be when handing a project over to other client that are less technical.
+One [issue](https://github.com/gatsbyjs/gatsby/issues/2514) raised how uncommon this pattern might be when handing a project over to other clients that are less technical.
 Each issue focused on a valid concern, with many community members in support of a better convention.
 With this data, I set out to determine a solution for this problem.